 Though he's several years younger, Nathaniel shows his age more than Haymitch does; the lines carved into his face crease deeply as he glowers at Haymitch.
 "It didn't matter by that point.
-Money wasn't going to get us far when the lot of us were whipped or hanged by that new Head."
+Money wouldn't have done shit when the lot of us were flogged or hanged by that new Head or blown up later."

-At that, Haymitch loses a bit of his sardonic reserve toward the other man.
+At that, Haymitch loses a bit of his sardonic reserve toward his cousin.
 He didn't know that, they gave him no reason to know that, about anything in their lives.
-They were just silent recipients of his monthly allowances.
-But whether they wanted to be or not, they were his family, although he was no longer considered theirs.
+They were just silent recipients of his monthly allowances, and while legally they were his kin, he was no longer considered theirs.

 "That was out of any of our control," Haymitch hears Peeta say behind him.
 The boy steps closer and takes Haymitch by the elbow.
-"We need to focus," he says, his face a mix of confusion toward Haymitch and Nathaniel's past and displeasure at Nathaniel for diverting Haymitch's original plan.
+"We need to focus," he says, his face a mix of confusion toward Haymitch and displeasure at Nathaniel.

 Given time to collect himself, Haymitch nods.
 "He's right.
 I really am here to help, Nathan."

-Nathaniel breathes through his nose, slow and heavy, acquiescing - for now, for the sake of Twelve's reconstruction.
+Nathaniel breathes through his nose, slow and heavy, acquiescing for the sake of Twelve.
 "So you're something of a liaison, and anything we need, we tell you and you'll get it for us?"

 "More or less, and within reason."

-The two men consider each other before the overseer nods back toward the tent, where the others have continued discussion.
+They consider each other for a moment before Nathaniel nods back toward the tent, where the others have continued discussion.
 "We're comparing the blueprints Thirteen originally gave us with what Seven brought."

-With a glance at Peeta, who's stepped back with intent to leave, Haymitch musters his courage and walks with his cousin.
+With a glance at Peeta, who relieves him of the basket and steps back with intent to leave, Haymitch musters his courage and joins his cousin inside.
 "Let's get to work, then."

-When she finally hears a human voice instead of the insipid music, Hazelle unfolds her face from her elbow that's braced against the wall and stands straighter.
+When she finally hears a human voice instead of the insipid music, Hazelle lifts her forehead from her arm that's braced against the wall and stands straighter.
 "Yes," she answers hurriedly.
 "Uh, Hazelle Hawthorne - trying to reach my s - Gale Hawthorne."

 She's told by the receptionist - or his own personal secretary? - that Mister Hawthorne is unavailable at the moment.
 Would she like her to leave a note?

 "Yes, please."
-Hazelle feels herself deflate; she'd been on hold for a half hour.
+Hazelle feels herself deflate; she'd been on hold for ten minutes, and she thought that somehow meant he was there or else they wouldn't keep her so long.
 She recites, for the third time that week, her message to her son: Please call me back when you have time.
 We need to talk.
 When Hazelle hangs up the phone, she sighs and turns back to the stresses of her other children.

-Rory's washing the dishes, Posy's watching television and probably falling asleep, and Vick is flitting around the house with his bag and a wide smile that barely lessens as he jabbers on about what tonight entails for him.
+Rory's washing the dishes, Posy's watching television and probably falling asleep, and Vick is flitting around the house with his bag and a wide smile that barely lessens as he jabbers on about his plans for tonight.

 "Still busy?"
 Rory asks her.

 "Yes, but he'll call back as soon as he can.
-Make sure those are ours," Hazelle commands as Vick stuffs a pair of socks from the laundry set about in the living room into his bag.
+The load in the dryer should be done," Hazelle calls as Vick enters the laundry room.
+He comes out with a pair of socks that he stuffs into his bag.

 "Yeah," Rory deadpans, his focus on the sink, "that walk across the street is pretty perilous.
-Could lose a shoelace, even."
+You could lose a shoelace."

 "Oh, hush," reprimands Hazelle.
 She turns to Vick.
-"Better safe than sorry, certainly."
+"Better safe than sorry."